Beau Greaves misses out on first World Championship win in loss to Daryl Gurney

 In the afternoon session Josh Rock survived a minor scare before overcoming Gemma Hayter 3-1.

-The Northern Irishman, touted by many as a tip for the title, cruised into a two-set lead before Hayter seized the third and pushed him to the limit as she pressed for parity in the fourth.
+The Northern Irishman, touted by many as a tip for the title, cruised into a two-set lead before Hayter seized the third.

-Rock, a 2025 World Cup winner alongside Gurney, missed 10 darts at doubles in a below-par first set but appeared to have shrugged off his early nerves as he cruised through the second.

-But Hayter, who qualified by finishing fifth on the 2025 Women’s Series order of merit, stepped up to seize the third set and battled to a deciding leg in the fourth before Rock belatedly got the job done with an 81 checkout.
+Hayter, who qualified by finishing fifth on the 2025 Women’s Series order of merit, then battled to a deciding leg in the fourth before Rock belatedly got the job done with an 81 checkout.

 American showman Lenny Gates joined Rock in round two after chiselling out a 3-2 win over another Northern Irishman, Mickey Mansell.